|

 meaning "protector of prosperity."

-use, itself possibly originally a Norman form of Edward,
+use, possibly originally an Anglo-Norman form of English

 meaning "guardian of prosperity."